 Ash on vegetables, herbs and fruit won't damage them unless the cover has been thick enough to smother them.
-Always wash food from your garden before eating and if you don't like the look of the food, it can be washed and put into the compost bin.
+Always wash food from your garden before eating.
+If you don't like the look of the food it can be put into the compost bin or thrown away in the household garbage.